Aha43/Hit/README.new.md

     * This example uses [ItemCrudWorld](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorld.cs) as the *world* type.
     * Test implementers must implement an `IWorldProvider` to provide *world* instances to the test framework, the sample system's integration test uses [ItemCrudWorldProvider](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.HitIntegrationTests/ItemCrudWorldProvider.cs)
 * Hit does not provide a generally assertion API, that's been done:
-    * As stated Hit is intended to be used with an Unit test framework so the *host unit test framework*'s assertion API can be used.
+    * As stated Hit is intended to be used with an unit test framework so the *host unit test framework*'s assertion API can be used.
     * Also independent assertion API exist, I like [Shouldly](https://github.com/shouldly/shouldly) used in examples here.